Climate Safe Neighborhoods

 • Anything that frontline community members think of and deem most important!

 Groundwork Somerville has been building momentum for these efforts since late 2023 as part of Groundwork USA’s Climate Safe Neighborhoods (CSN) partnership, and we want your help!
-Opportunities to get involved will include a paid resident leadership group, volunteering for outreach to community members (think canvassing, tabling, flyering, etc.) and project implementation, interpretation into non-English languages, skill-sharing around projects, and much more.
+Other opportunities to get involved include volunteering for outreach to community members (think canvassing, tabling, flyering, etc.) and project implementation, interpretation into non-English languages, skill-sharing around projects, and much more.
 We need to organize as communities in order to prioritize and address our urgent needs and wellbeing!

 Get involved in local climate justice!